-- Purpose and explanation: This measure shows Medicaid administrative expenditures by year compared to the total Medicaid expenditures. - The net administrative expenditures excludes intergovernmental transactions (IGT) /revenue maximization. - Results: Net administrative expenditures per total expenditures have decreased from 2.36% in FY 1999 to 1.94% in FY 2007.
-This reflects a 17% decrease in this important overall measure.
+- Purpose and explanation: This measure shows Medicaid administrative expenditures by year compared to the total Medicaid expenditures. - Results: Net administrative expenditures per total expenditures have decreased from 2.36% in FY 1999 to 1.70% in FY 2009.
+This reflects an 28% decrease in this important overall measure.
 We are efficiently using our resources.